seralexeev/xrabbit.dev/README.md

 id: 55
 date: 30-05-2025
 media:
-  - media/55-1.jpg
+  - 55-1.jpg
 ```

-I think I'll buy a few acrylic plates and cut them exactly like this plate so it looks neater and make a multilayer waffle and mount components on both sides.
+I'm thinking of buying a few acrylic sheets and cutting them to fit neatly with this plate so it's tidier and making a multilayer waffle and mounting components on both sides.

 ---